vislearn/dsacstar/README.md

 - [Testing DSAC*](#testing-dsac)
 - [Publications](#publications)

+**Change Log**
+* 5 Jan 2022: Added an `environment.yml` for easier installation of dependencies.

 ## Introduction

-DSAC\* is a learning-based visual re-localization method.
+DSAC\* is a learning-based visual re-localization method, [published in TPAMI 2021](https://ieeexplore.ieee.org/document/9394752).
 After being trained for a specific scene, DSAC\* is able to estimate the camera rotation and translation from a single, new image of the same scene.
 DSAC\* is versatile w.r.t what data is available at training and test time.
 It can be trained from RGB images and ground truth poses alone, or additionally utilize depth maps (measured or rendered) or sparse scene reconstructions for training.
 During test time, it supports pose estimation from RGB as well as RGB-D inputs.

 DSAC\* is a combination of [Scene Coordinate Regression](https://ieeexplore.ieee.org/document/6619221) with CNNs and [Differentiable RANSAC (DSAC)](https://arxiv.org/abs/1611.05705) for end-to-end training.
 This code extends and improves our previous re-localization pipeline, [DSAC++](https://github.com/vislearn/LessMore) with support for RGB-D inputs, support for data augmentation, a leaner network architecture, reduced training and test time, as well as other improvements for increased accuracy.